zwldarren/ai-hedge-fund/README.md

 5. Create a Pull Request

 **Important**: Please keep your pull requests small and focused.
 This will make it easier to review and merge.

+## Feature Requests

+If you have a feature request, please open an [issue](https://github.com/virattt/ai-hedge-fund/issues) and make it is tagged with `enhancement`.

 ## License